Success Stories: Beth M.

 While in the military, Beth battled her weight the entire time.
 Beth met her husband, who taught her that it’s OK to be herself and her value was and is not based on others’ opinions or actions.
 In 1988, during a DOD manning reduction, she opted out of the military because of her weight problem and her pregnancy with her second child.
 Her husband stayed active duty and she became a military spouse.
 Beth gained 50 pounds with her pregnancies, and the weight started stacking on.

+“In high school, I was athletic and could burn off most of what I ate.
+I tried calorie deprivation.
+I never tried diet clubs but did go to a few Weight Watchers meetings.
+I didn’t like the weigh-ins; didn’t want to be in front of others to judge.
 This made me feel like I was used to feeling – like a failure” Beth says.
 “I tried to lose weight on my own through portion control and calorie deprivation, but it never dawned on me that I also needed to incorporate exercise.
 I wanted to try to do it all on my own without assistance because I didn’t want others telling me what to do.
 Being resistant to even defiant of someone else telling me how and what to do to lose weight was in my mind setting me up for just another failure.
 I would consistently attempt to lose weight on my own and I could fail without anyone else having to know, except for the person in the mirror.”

 “The turning point for me was when I stepped on the scale and it said 303 pounds.
 I said to myself that I was done.
 I was OK when the scale was in the 200’s, but over 300 was a reality check and not OK for me.
 I had thought about surgery, as I had seen the results of a lady at my kids’ school, who had surgery.
 I even knew a few coworkers who had surgery with Dr. Clark.
 I asked questions of the individuals who had the procedure and also consulted the surgery clinic on base.
 I decided to go to the pre-surgery meeting.
 As I recall, I approached the conference room, put my hand on the door handle, but turned and walked away.